 Graves came to the PR world from a journalism background.
 He was the head of news for CNBC Asia & Europe and at the Wall Street Journal for 18 years.

 From there he moved on to WPP's Ogilvy Public Relations Worldwide, which made $303 million worldwide in 2011.
 Passionate about business growth, Graves works to boost the effectiveness of every client engagement through applying a deep understanding of the “Real Why” of human behavior.

-He’s also been a keynote speaker on many occasions, talking about human behaviour, how to change minds and how to craft narratives.
+He’s also been a keynote speaker on many occasions, talking about human behavior, how to change minds and how to craft narratives.
 A real specialist in storytelling and bringing brands to life through establishing human connections.

-Entry-level employees often do admin work, such as managing organisational activities, keeping an eye on the news and assembling information for speeches and pamphlets.
+Entry-level employees often do admin work, such as managing organizational activities, keeping an eye on the news and assembling information for speeches and pamphlets.
 After gaining experience, PR specialists will then start to write news releases, speeches, and articles for publication.